Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

 +   ####    Upload objects

     After configuring our bucket, choose **Create bucket**, and your bucket will be created.
-Now we can upload obects to the bucket.
+Now we can upload objects to the bucket.

     [<img src="assets/Upload_objects.png" alt="Upload_objects" align="center" width="100%" height="100%">]()
     <p align="center">